-Monograph manuscripts are subject to external blind review with a mission to ensure that they comply with the scientific and ethical requirements.
+Monograph manuscripts are subject to external double blind review with a mission to ensure that they comply with the scientific and ethical requirements.
 Each monograph is submitted to a plagiarism check by the Internal Handling Editor, prior to peer review.
 All scientific works are subject to peer review by minimum two peers in the same field prior to publishing.
 Referees are external experts who agree to evaluate the submitted manuscript, independently on a voluntary basis.

 Reviewer selection is a critical parameter to maintain the high peer review standard.
 Many factors are considered during peer reviewer selection like: proof of expertise in terms of published papers in the same area in reputed journals, affiliation, and reputation, specific suggestion, etc. We try to avoid reviewers who are slow, careless or do not provide sufficient justification for their decision (positive or negative).
-Authors can also identify peers that they want not to review their paper.
 We also, as much as possible, try to rule out those reviewers who may have an obvious competing interest.

-The reviewers’ comments are generally sent to authors within three weeks after submission.
 With the help of the reviewers’ comments, FINAL decision (accepted or accepted with minor revision or accepted with major revision or rejected) is taken by the Academic Editor.
 The final decision is sent to the corresponding author.
-Reviewers are asked if they would like to review a revised version of the manuscript.
 The Editorial office may request a re-review regardless of a reviewer’s response in order to ensure a thorough and fair evaluation.
 Reviewers who may have offered an opinion not in accordance with the FINAL decision should not feel that their recommendation was not duly considered and their service was not properly appreciated.
 Experts often disagree, and it is the job of the editorial team to make a FINAL decision.

-Book Press International strongly opposes the practice of duplicate publication or any type of plagiarism.
+B P International strongly opposes the practice of any type of plagiarism.
 All manuscripts are checked by several plagiarism checking software and tools and plagiarized manuscripts are rejected immediately.
 If reviewers suspect any unethical practice in the manuscript, the reviewers should write it in the report with some proof/web links.

-Book Press International believes in constructive criticism.
+B P International believes in constructive criticism.
 Reviewers are encouraged to be honest but not offensive in their language.
 Unnecessarily harsh words may be modified or removed at the editors’ discretion.
 It is expected that the reviewers should suggest the authors on how they can strengthen their paper to make it acceptable.
 Comments of the reviewers should be sufficiently informative and helpful to reach an Editorial Decision.
 We strongly advise that a negative review should also explain the weaknesses of any manuscript, so that the concerned authors can understand the basis of rejection and he/she can improve the manuscript based on those comments.
 Authors also should not confuse straightforward and true comments with unfair criticism.
 Substantially Extended version of previously published articles in conference or similar scholarly communications or digital archives or prepublication repositories may be considered by the reviewers and editors provided a clear disclaimer is added inside the chapter with complete transparent disclosure about the genesis of the manuscript and all required permissions are collected by the authors.